manmeetthind/web-design/Assignment_1.md

 # Assignment no 1

-Create similar functionality which is covered in class 1.
+Create similar functionality which is covered in class 2.
-In this, you have to hide/show h1 tag.
+In this, you have to use hide/show functionality on h1 tag.